 - Use your 2 coffee stirrers to hold the wick in place (or any method you find works)

 - Let Cool

 - Enjoy those mosquito free nights!

-Do you have any summer activities planned where these might come in handy?
+Do you have any summer activities planned where knowing how to make citronella candles might come in handy?

 You can also check out my tutorial for this adorable chalkboard candle box!